uzh-dqbm-cmi/cfDNA-Flow/README.md

 #### Fragment length features
 The output of fragment length features is stored in the `results/feature/FalseD25630/global_length.tsv` file.
 Columns store fragment length features for each studied sample (rows).

-#### Coverage features and fragment lengths in 1Mb genomic bins
+#### Coverage features and fragment lengths in 1 Mbp genomic bins
-Outputs of features in 1Mb genomic bins can be found in the `results/BED/FalseD25630` folder.
+Outputs of features in 1 Mbp genomic bins can be found in the `results/BED/FalseD25630` folder.
 Values for all the samples are stored in `medgeddf.csv` file.
 Values for each individual sample are stored in the files with suffix `binned.csv`.

 Additional length features for every sample are stored in the folder `results/BED/FalseD25630` and have the following suffixes:

-`binned_lengths.csv` - each row contains information about the chromosome number, genomic bin number (1Mb wide), and the lengths of all cfDNA fragments corresponding to that bin
+`binned_lengths.csv` - each row contains information about the chromosome number, genomic bin number (1 Mbp wide), and the lengths of all cfDNA fragments corresponding to that bin

 `len.csv` - contains a single column listing the lengths of all cfDNA fragments derived from a sample